 No, you do not.

-All you really need to do is take the water filter out of the refrigerator and then find the company that you want to recycle it.
+All you need to do is take the water filter out of the refrigerator and find the company where you want to recycle it.

-Ideally, if the water filter is a little bit wet, then you would let it dry out first.
-This is something that will probably take just a few hours, so it probably isn’t going to be a cause for concern for most people.
+Ideally, if the water filter is a little wet, you would let it dry out first.
+This will probably take just a few hours, so it isn’t a cause for concern for most people.

-If you are sending the water filter back in the mail to the manufacturer, then it is important that you bag things up properly.
-Make sure that the water filter is properly protected.
-If it isn’t, then it could cause issues for the recycling team.
+If you send the water filter back in the mail to the manufacturer, you must bag things up properly.
+Make sure that the water filter is adequately protected.
+If it isn’t, it could cause issues for the recycling team.

 Yes, but it isn’t recommended.

-You can recycle refrigerator water filters, and when you can recycle something, you should try to do it as often as possible.
+You can recycle refrigerator water filters; when you recycle something, you should try to do it as often as possible.

-When buried in a landfill, the water filter isn’t really going to be helping anybody.
-In fact, it is going to be doing a lot more harm to the environment than good.
+When buried in a landfill, the water filter isn’t going to be helping anybody.
+It will do a lot more harm to the environment than good.

 We know that there are some people out there that will reuse their water filters.
-We do love the fact that people are attempting to be respectful of the environment when they do this.
-However, we strongly encourage you to never reuse water filters.
+We do love that people are attempting to be respectful of the environment when they do this.
+However, we strongly encourage you never to reuse water filters.

 The whole purpose of a water filter is to try and keep the water that flows through it as pure as possible.
-This means that there will be all sorts of dirt and grime inside the water filter.
+This means there will be all sorts of dirt and grime inside the water filter.
 It is also going to be a breeding ground for bacteria.
-This means that if you do not clean out the water filter properly before you reuse it, then you could end up getting very sick.
+You could get very sick if you do not clean the water filter properly before reusing it.

-If you really do care about the environment that much, then return the water filter to the manufacturer.
-They will ensure that it is recycled in a way that benefits the planet.
+Return the water filter to the manufacturer if you care about the environment.
+They will ensure that it is recycled to benefit the planet.